tcnksm/boot2kubernetes/ROADMAP.md

 ## 0.1.0

-- `down` command to stop all related container
+- (**DONE**) `destroy` command to stop all related container
 - [mitchellh/panicwrap](https://github.com/mitchellh/panicwrap) for crash reporting
+- Fix panic when started from image pulling
+- Fix bug sometimes it can not start port forwarding, because contaienr is not ready
 - Binary release (and homebrew formula)

 ## Future